ski-freak/Atnia/content/main/Card Game/Card Game Testing Info.md

 3. If you haven't before, in Cockatrice, go to Card Database -> Manage Sets, disable all, then enable Delta_Set1.
 4. Connect to the cockatrice rooster ranges server in the menu Cockatrice -> Connect.
 You may need to create an account.

+Note: When cards are updated, you will need to go to Cockatrice -> Card Sources -> Delete Downloaded Images in the menus for them to refresh on your client.

 If you make your own decks, you can send them to @skifreak to be added to the repo.